Frida Shulamit Tabak was born April 6 1892 in Knihynicze (Knyaginichi), a shtetl in the Rohatyn province in

 Name variations: Knihynicze [Pol], Knyaginichi [Rus], Kniehenitch [Yid], Knyazhnychi, Knyazhnichi, Knyagynychi, Knyaginitse, Knyaginiche, Kniginiche, Kniahynychi, Knjahynycy.

 She married Leo Katz in 1911 and lived in Sokal until the end of WW1.

-She left Sokal with her children Toni and Yitzhak in 1921 or 1922 and went to Gera in Thuringia, Germany, where her husband Leo had been living for a couple of years, setting up a new life for the family.
+She left Sokal with her children Toni and Yitzhak in 1921 or 1922 and came to Gera in Thuringia, Germany, where her husband Leo had been living for a couple of years, setting up a new life for the family.

 Frida, Gera, 1930's